Using AI Contract Review Software

 Looking Ahead to Advanced Software

-In short, lawyers need to fully understand the law and its many nuances if they want to get anything done.
+In short, lawyers and legal teams need to fully understand the law and its many nuances if they want to get anything done.
+Law firms as a whole need to be proactive about contract analysis software practices.

 Things didn’t really start to change until about the 1980s, when computers became more prominent and accessible to lawyers.
 However, at that time, humans were smarter than computers.
 They told computers what to do—not the other way around.